 Yahoo!
 Circa 1996 courtesy of web.archive.org

-The Wild World Web
+The Wild World Web of SEO Techniques

 With the number of web pages increasing exponentially per year the problems with this approach quickly became clear and a better solution needed to be found.

 By this late 90s, a few companies began using search engine technology to help users find what they were looking for.
 They did this by periodically indexing of all the pages on the web and attempting to offer the best suggestions based on what a user had searched for.

 Unfortunately, as these early search engines relied heavily on keywords (the words a user searched for) for their rankings they were easy to manipulate.
 Controversial SEO techniques such as keyword stuffing and hidden text meant that they often returned poor quality results.
 There needed to be a better solution.